bosoninfo/Resource_AI-Prolog-Essential/Chapter07/README.md

 - In the program, a unit clause is called a fact
 - a definite clause is called a rule.

-This is exactly the same as we defined in PROLOG except the notations:
+Note that this is exactly the same as we defined in PROLOG except the notations:
 - `¬` is represented as `:-` in PROLOG
 - `∧` is written as `,` in PROLOG
 - `∨` is written as `;` in PROLOG